ubsuny/CP1-24-final/avgagliardo/documentation/README.md

 - resample_df_to_2n_segments()
 - calculate_frequencies()
 - apply_fft_to_arrays()

+### Documentation Task
+All of the documentation tasks can be found in the final.ipynb notebook in the /docs/final_docs/ directory.

 ## Additional Notes
 - I had to start using type hints at a certain point to keep the data types straight while passing between functions, but I may have missed a few since I started using them about halfway through.
 It doesn't seem like the most pythonic practice at first, but I learned to appreciate the hints as the routine grew more complex.